What Is a Disciple?

 When Jesus speaks we listen.

 That makes sense, right?
 Jesus is the one to whom all authority in heaven and earth has been given (Matthew 28:18).
 Jesus is the one of whom it will be said, forever, “Worthy is the Lamb who was slain, to receive power and wealth and wisdom and might and honor and glory and blessing!”
 (Revelation 5:12).
-He’s the one to whom every knee will bow (Philippians 2:10) — the one by whom all the tribes of the earth will wail (Revelation 1:7), and from whom the fury of God’s wrath will be executed (Revelation 19:15).
+He’s the one to whom every knee will bow (Philippians 2:10) — the one on account of whom all the tribes of the earth will wail (Revelation 1:7), and from whom the fury of God’s wrath will be executed (Revelation 19:15).

 Jesus has that kind of supremacy — so what he says matters.